Hamilton Street Railway

-The Hamilton Street Railway commonly known as the HSR is a public transport agency in Hamilton, Ontario, Canada.
+The Hamilton Street Railway (HSR) is the public transport agency for Hamilton, Ontario.
 The name is a legacy of the company's early period, when public transit in Hamilton was primarily served by streetcars.
 Although streetcars are no longer used in the city today, the HSR operates bus and paratransit services, with a ridership of 21 million passengers a year.
-The HSR uses the Presto card as its method of fare payment, allowing for connections with GO Transit and other transit systems in the Greater Toronto area.

 History

 Ownership

-In 1873, the HSR was created and owned by Lyman Moore and operated as a private business under a city franchise.
+On March 29, 1873, the HSR was established after Ontario passed An Act to incorporate "The Hamilton Street Railway Company."
+It was owned by Lyman Moore and operated as a private business under a city franchise.
 In 1899, HSR was bought out by the Hamilton Cataract, Power, Light and Traction Company, later known as Dominion Power and Transmission Company.
 In April 1930, HSR was acquired by Ontario Hydro.
 Provincial ownership ended in 1946 when HSR became a subsidiary of Canada Coach Lines.
 Through a corporate reorganization in 1954, CCL became a subsidiary of HSR.
 HSR and CCL were purchased by the city of Hamilton in 1960.
 CCL was sold to Trentway-Wagar in 1993.
-Hamilton-Wentworth Region began ownership of HSR in 1977, and in 2001 regional amalgamation placed ownership back to the city of Hamilton.
+In 1977, the Hamilton-Wentworth Region assumed ownership of HSR.
+In 2001, regional amalgamation placed ownership back with the city of Hamilton.